 A New EU Car Seat Regulation

-By law all car seats sold in Europe must conform to standard ECE R44/04 (or 03).
+By law all car seats sold in Europe must meet standard ECE R44/04 (or 03).
 This standard groups car seats by the child's weight.
-In July 2013 an new car seat regulation was introduced
+In July 2013 an new car seat regulation was introduced.
+This new regulation is called R129 or i-Size.

 I-Size will eventually replace the current standard ECE R44/04.
 It is different as it groups car seats by size as well as weight, a bit like clothes sizes.